Pandarua220/CV/content/volunteers.md

   - block: collection
     content:
       title: Volunteer Projects
-      text: Some of the volunteer projects that I have worked on.
+      text: Some of the volunteer projects that I have organised.

       filters:
         folders:
           - volunteer